Drastic Plastic: Release

 Drastic Plastic was released in February 1978 by record label Harvest.
 It was re-released in early 1990 with three bonus tracks while an expanded version appeared in 2021.

 The band split up shortly after releasing the album.
 By the time of the disbanding, Nelson was writing material intended to be part of the Be-Bop Deluxe repertoire, but instead played by his next band, Red Noise, formed alongside keyboardist Andy Clark and Nelson's brother Ian.
 Red Noise released an album with more electronic-based music than Drastic Plastic, Sound-on-Sound, in 1979.
 That band and album were considered as post-Be-Bop Deluxe.
 Shortly afterwards, Nelson decided to continue his career as soloist, releasing more synthpop albums.

 Nelson only maintained Andy Clark for his Red Noise project.
 After Be-Bop Deluxe split, bassist Charlie Tumahai played with other bands in Britain seven more years, returning to his native New Zealand in 1985, where he joined reggae band Herbs, continuing his career until his death in 1995.
 Simon Fox worked with Trevor Rabin, formed Blazer Blazer and joined The Pretty Things.
 After Red Noise, Andy Clark contributed to selected tracks on David Bowie's 1980 album Scary Monsters (And Super Creeps) and the first two albums by The dBs.

+Critical reception

+The Globe and Mail wrote that "'New Precision' and 'Islands of the Dead' are among the most aimless Nelson has ever penned, but 'Surreal Estate' and 'Japan' rank among his best".

-Q Magazine described the album as a 'respectable swansong'.
+Q described the album as a "respectable swansong".